-Anti-Indigenous and Anti-Native* Racism Resources
+Anti-Indigenous & Anti-Native* Racism Resources

-There is a Role for Everyone in the Fight to End Racism
+There is a role for everyone in the fight to end racism.

 The recent and ongoing discoveries of mass unmarked graves at former residential schools in Canada and the United States have heightened the conversations about the atrocities that Indigenous and Native peoples have experienced.
-But these findings are not exposing a distant past, instead, they are highlighting one of the countless realities of discrimination and racism that Indigenous and Native peoples have endured and continue to battle with today.
+But these findings are not exposing a distant past.
+Instead, they are highlighting one of the countless realities of discrimination and racism that Indigenous and Native peoples have endured and continue to battle with today.

 Notes: